Christopher Carlson

 Christopher "Chris" Carlson (born March 14, 1997) is an American rower.
 He represented the United States at the 2024 Summer Olympics.

 Career

 Carlson made his international debut for the United States at the 2022 World Rowing Championships, and finished in fourth place in the men's eight.
-He again represented the United States at the 2023 World Rowing Championships, and finished in sixth place in the men's eight.
+He again represented the United States at the 2023 World Rowing Championships, finishing in sixth place in the men's eight, and at the 2025 World Championships, finishing 4th in the men's quadruple sculls.

 Carlson represented the United States at the 2024 Summer Olympics and won a bronze medal in the men's eight, with a time of 5:25.28.